cszentkiralyi/caiman/README.md

   - Parcel for build tooling, it handles development servers and minification and transpiling via Babel
   - Mithil is our React-lite, router, and XHR library

+## Roadmap

+My terminology is not exact, I'm not intimately familiar with how every fediverse uses "post" versus "comment" versus "microblog," "vote" or "like" or "boost," etc.

+- [x] Get something vaguely app-like to show up
+- [ ] Read-only look at the front page
+- [ ] Read-only views of specific posts
+- [ ] Read-only views of individual comments, microblogs, etc?
+- [ ] Offline mode
+- [ ] Light/dark modes, various settings
+- [ ] Account login (singular), voting
+- [ ] Post/comment/microblog creation

 ## Q&A

+- **Is this ready for actual use?** No.
 - **Why Caiman?
-This has nothing to do with lizards.** You're right, but consider that I think I"m funny.
+This has nothing to do with lizards.** You're right, but consider that I think I'm funny.
 A kbin mobile interface could be abbreviated "kmin," which is also cleverly similar to "kbin" itself.
 And then you pronounce it like "caiman."
 That's all there is to it.
 - **Why Mithril?** I know it since it's practically React, but it does more of what this app needs with less bytes of library.
 It basically boils down to the fact that I am lazy.
 - **Why Parcel?** Same answer, except Parcel is akin to Webpack without any of the parts that make me want to scream.
-- **Is this ready for release?** No.
 - **Can I steal this?** Sure, the MIT license is one step away from "do whatever you want."
 I'd appreciate a shout-out but there's no money being made here, so feel free to fork and tinker and borrow and sell and solve world hunger with this code.